 The Curious Carolinian is a web series that answers the questions and quirks of living in North Carolina.
-Is there something you've always wondered about our state?
-Submit your question
+Loafers Glory Do you wish getting something named in your honor were

 Do you wish getting something named in your honor were as easy as doing a whole lot of nothing?
 Well then, you should look to the men who spent their days kicking back on the porch of the general store of this Mitchell County town as an example.
 How glorious it is to loaf, indeed.